Your Rights as a Customer

 - technical standards for the smart metering equipment

-Smart meters will be rolled out as standard across the country by 2020.
-But there will not be a legal obligation on individuals to have one.
+Smart Meters will be rolled out as standard across the country by 2024.
+But there will not be a legal obligation on individuals to have one unless your existing meter is faulty or has reached the end of its certified life.

-The government is ensuring that appropriate consumer protection provisions are put in place:
+The government has ensured that appropriate customer protection provisions are in place:

 - there will be no sales during the installation visit